 9 Social Justice Books to Read Right Now

-As two young Jews, we see social justice as a core component of being part of the Jewish community.
-During these difficult times in the United States, it’s vital that we continue educating ourselves about the many injustices that continue to plague our society.
-We live in New York City, but we picked these books because of their universal appeal, and because these issues are issues that all of us have a responsibility to tackle.
+For Reform Jews, social justice is a core component of our faith and our partnership with God.
+During these difficult times in the United States, it’s vital that we continue educating ourselves about the many injustices that continue to plague our society - so we've cultivated this list of books that have universal appeal and highlight issues that we all have a responsibility to tackle.

 If you’re looking for a place to start learning more about current social justice issues, these book recommendations are for you.